Samarra: Abbasid capital

 In 836 CE, the Abbasid Caliph Al-Mu'tasim founded a new capital at the banks of the Tigris.
-Here he built extensive palace complexes surrounded by garrison settlements for his guards, mostly drawn from Central Asia and Iran (most famously the Turks, as well as the Khurasani Ishtakhaniyya, Faraghina and Ushrusaniyya regiments) or North Africa (like the Maghariba).
+Here he built extensive palace complexes surrounded by garrison settlements for his guards, mostly drawn from Central Asia and Iran (most famously the Turks, as well as the Iranian Khurasani Ishtakhaniyya, Faraghina and Ushrusaniyya regiments) or North Africa (like the Maghariba).
 Although quite often called Mamluk slave soldiers, their status was quite elevated; some of their commanders bore Sogdian titles of nobility.

-The city was further developed under Caliph al-Mutawakkil, who sponsored the construction of lavish palace complexes, such as al-Mutawakkiliyya, and the Great Mosque of Samarra with its famous spiral minaret or Malwiya, built in 847.
+The city was further developed under Caliph al-Mutawakkil, who sponsored the construction of lavish palace complexes, such as al-Mutawakkiliyya, and the Great Mosque of Samarra with its famous spiral minaret or Malwiya, built-in 847.
 For his son al-Mu'tazz he built the large palace Bulkuwara.

-Samarra remained the residence of the caliph until 892, when al-Mu'tadid eventually returned to Baghdad.
-The city declined but maintained a mint until the early 10th century.

 The Nestorian patriarch Sargis (860–72) moved the patriarchal seat of the Church of the East from Baghdad to Samarra, and one or two of his immediate successors may also have sat in Samarra so as to be close to the seat of power.

-During the long decline of the Abbasid empire, Samarra was largely abandoned starting in AD 940.
-Its population returned to Baghdad and the city rapidly declined.
-Its field of ruins is the only world metropolis of late antiquity which is available for serious archaeology.